 Advice for Students

-To achieve a smooth transition to university life, students are encouraged to visit Student Development Services for help with any issues related to adjusting to university, personal growth, and career development.
+To achieve a smooth transition to university life, students are encouraged to visit Student Development Services for information on their university adjustment, personal growth, and career development.

 Internship and Exchange Opportunities

-Students are encouraged to participate in local and overseas internships, which enable them to identify their career interests, develop career attributes, apply their knowledge, learn necessary employability skills and establish business networks before they enter the workplace.
-The Campus Internship Scheme, Campus Work Scheme, Global Work Attachment Programme and study-related internships/practicum provide students with excellent opportunities to learn and gain real-life work experience within and outside Hong Kong.
-Various internship opportunities are offered from time to time by government units, commercial corporations and non-profit organisations.
+CityU students are encouraged to participate in local and overseas internship, which enable them to identify their career interests, develop essential generic attributes, apply professional knowledge, broaden work exposure, and establish business networks before they enter the workplace.
+The Campus Internship Scheme, Global Work Attachment Programme, summer internship programmes, and study-related internships/practicum provide CityU students with excellent opportunities to acquire and gain real-life work experiences within and outside Hong Kong.
+A wide array of internship opportunities are offered to CityU students from time to time, by government bodies, commercial corporations, and non-profit orgnanisations.

 CityU also encourages students to participate in exchange programmes, which help to develop their language skills and provide increased awareness of other cultures.
-We offer about 510 credit-bearing programmes with partner universities around the world.
+We offer more than 560 credit-bearing programmes with partner universities around the world.

 CityU offers state-of-the-art learning, teaching and research facilities.
 Venues for teaching and learning include 32 lecture theatres, each with 110 to 300 seats, and well-equipped laboratories and teaching studios.
 All of our lecture theatres have advanced IT equipment, multimedia facilities and computer terminals connected to the campus network and the Internet.